 Spider veins may also appear due to circulatory problems.
 Smaller and thicker than varicose veins, these happen in the most superficial layer of your skin and are reddish or blueish.

 When nutrients aren’t correctly distributed throughout your body, you feel lethargic and weak.
 Blood is pumped more slowly and the movement of oxygen to your muscles (and brain) is slower, too.

 Therefore, it’s common to feel tired, like your body is heavy, and certain activities will feel hard.

 If you feel full for hours after eating (even if you didn’t have a large meal), it may be due to poor circulation.

 The same thing if you frequently have heartburn, constipation, and gas.
-Pay attention to your bowel movements, because it may be that your blood is not pumping to your intestines as they should.
+Pay attention to your bowel movements, because it may be that your blood isn’t getting to your intestines as it should.

 Slow healing of wounds

 When there is poor circulation, white blood cells aren’t being transported at the right speed, and therefore they can’t do their job well (which includes healing wounds, cuts, and incisions).

 If your blood flow is slow, your body doesn’t efficiently detect or fight pathogens.
 It’s common to get viral or bacterial illnesses.
 Thus, antibodies are “slower” and don’t protect you as they should.